mfriebel/lyrics_classifier/README.md

 # Lyrics Classifier

 The project performs webscraping on [www.metrolyrics.com](www.metrolyrics.com) to download the song lyrics.
-Based on a set of artist lyrics a Multinomial-Naive-Bayes model is trained using bag-of-words and SMOTE Oversampler.
+A Multinomial-Naive-Bayes model is trained on a set of artist lyrics, using bag-of-words and SMOTE Oversampler.
 This model is used then to predict the artist to a given song line.

 ## Downloading Lyrics